 - List examples of strategies designed to improve pro-social cooperative signaling via activation of the parasympathetic nervous system’s social-safety system

 Thomas R. Lynch is Professor Emeritus in the School of Psychology at University of Southampton.
 He was the Director of the Duke Cognitive Behavioural Research and Treatment Program at Duke University (USA).
 Professor Lynch is the treatment developer of Radically Open-Dialectical Behaviour Therapy (RO-DBT).
 He has been the recipient of multiple large research grants from a range of sources, including the National Institutes of Health, National Alliance for Research on Schizophrenia and Depression, American Foundation of Suicide Prevention, the Hartford Foundation, the Wellcome Trust, and the National Institute for Health Research.
 He is currently the Chief Investigator of a multi-centre randomized controlled trial examining the efficacy and mechanisms of RO-DBT funded by the NIHR- Efficacy and Mechanism Evaluation programme.

-The Training will take place on March 14, 2020 from 9.00 am to 6.00 pm, at the “APC / SPC” headquarters, on Vicolo Ghiaia n.
-7 – Verona, Italy .
+The Training will take place on October 17, 2020 from 10.00 am to 6.30 pm, as an online course (webinar).
 The language of the course is English, and the consecutive translation from English into Italian will be carried out.

 Registrations are open to psychologists, psychotherapists, psychiatrists, neuropsychiatrists.
 The participation fee is 200 euros (VAT exempt).
 To register you need to:

 - Proceed with the payment of the fee by bank transfer (the information for making the payment are available by clicking on the link in the format)